Level of education

 - Kinetic approach:

-- Effect of structural, microstructural and textural parameters
+- Effect of structural, microstructural, and textural parameters

 - Correlations: synthesis – sintering – dissolution

-- Effect of chemical “stresses” (acid-base, redox, complexation, etc.)
+- Effect of chemical stresses (acid-base, redox, complexation, etc.)

 - Thermodynamic approach:

-- Description of phenomena modifying interfaces
+- Description of interface-modifying phenomena

-- Irradiation/dissolution or leaching couplings: radiolytic effects.
+- Irradiation/dissolution or leaching combinations: radiolytic effects.

-Administrative contact(s): Master of Chemistry secretariat
+Administrative contact(s): Master's in Chemistry Secretariat